andrewcooke/choochoo/docs/index.md

 provided.
 In this way you can programaticaly generate training schedules.

-Further "derived" data can be calculated from the raw data you provide.
+"Derived" data can be calculated from the raw data you provide.
 A simple example would be rankings (eg per month).
 A more complex example (not yet implemented) would be Training Stress Score (TSS).

 If you develop your own calculations (as Python code) then these can be added to the "pipeline" and run automatically on new data.

-All these data are stored in an SQLite database, in a single file.
+All your data (raw and derived) are stored in an SQLite database, in a single file.
 This is easy to copy to safe storage and allows you to read and process the data with your own programs.

 The data can also be extracted as Panda DataFrames.
 Typically this is done in the Jupyter environment, where you can interactively analyse